clarity-lang/book/src/ch08-03-multi-signature-vault.md

 beginning of various tests to take care of calling `start` and making an initial STX token deposit by calling `deposit`.

-Make sure to change the `contractName` below to what you labeled your contact name to.
+In our example, we named the contract `multisig-vault`.
+Make sure to change the `contractName` variable below to your contract name if you gave your contract a different name.

 ```typescript
 const contractName = "multisig-vault";